-Modules can be chosen from the School of Mathematics; the School of Computing; the School of Geography and Leeds University Business School.
+You can choose modules from the School of Mathematics, the School of Computing, the School of Geography and Leeds University Business School.

 The course will introduce you to different perspectives on data science, including the mathematical and computational underpinnings of the subject and its applications in specific contexts.

 The dissertation gives you the opportunity to demonstrate independent research skills necessary for a professional or academic career.
 It allows you to deepen your knowledge and understanding of practical issues whilst applying skills acquired throughout the programme.

 The list of topics to choose for your project is wide-ranging, dealing with a real-world problem.
 It will typically require a literature review, project planning, data collection, analysis and interpretation.
 Many recent projects have involved co-supervision with the Leeds Clinical Trials Unit, Leeds Institute for Data Analytics (LIDA) and the MET office.